Check out our Club's website by clicking here

 Founded in 1921, The Kiwanis Club of Santa Fe was the first service club in Santa Fe and since that time, its members have been active in serving the youth and community of Santa Fe.

 Notable projects completed by the Club through the its history include: Purchasing benches for the Santa Fe Plaza; originating the plan of laying flagstone on the Plaza; building a tennis court for the old Santa Fe High School; and donating land on Galisteo Street, so that the Works Progress Administration (WPA) could construct the Villagra building.
 In 2016, the Club made a major grant to the Boys and Girls Club of Santa Fe to create a new playground for the southside Zona del Sur.

 All these accomplishments have been made possible by the net proceeds from our annual production of the Burning of Will Shuster's Zozobra.
-The Kiwanis Club of Santa Fe is currently engaged in active planning for the 94th annual burning of Zozobra to be held on Labor Day Friday, August 31, 2018.
+Over the years, Zozobra has given back $1.9 million to help the children of the community grow and thrive.
+The Kiwanis Club of Santa Fe is currently engaged in active planning for the 96th Annual Burning of Zozobra to be held on Labor Day Friday, September 4, 2020.